SkynetAppDev/skynetappdev.github.io/Create SVN checkout.md

 ####Description:
 Manage SVN checkout repository - User for Windows

-1.Install Tortoise SVN Client on Windows.<br />
+1. Install Tortoise SVN Client on Windows.<br />
-2.Create a folder on the local machine where you want to checkout the repository.<br />
+2. Create a folder on the local machine where you want to checkout the repository.<br />
-3.Right click on the folder and click on SVN checkout.
+3. Right click on the folder and click on SVN checkout.
 When prompted enter this URL:<br />

 **_Code:_**